 Days later, in a message to his supervisor, Burke wrote that if Wilder “tries to make things worse, he will find himself in a bad place.”

 The dean of the Wilder school, Susan Gooden, perceived Burke’s words as threats and “terroristic language.”
-She filed a court protective order against Burke and notified him he would be fired without cause.
+She filed a court protective order against Burke and notified him he would be fired with cause.